 You’ve heard of County Clare’s famous Lisdoonvarna Matchmaker Festival?
 Well, meet “The Outing” – its younger, more fabulous LGBTQ+ sibling.
-Set with the beautiful backdrop of Dromoland in County Clare, romance in every shade of the rainbow will be in the air this Valentine’s Weekend from 10th-12th February 2023.
-As the world’s only LGBTQ+ Matchmaking Festival, it’s the place to find love, friendship, or both.
+Set with the beautiful backdrop of Dromoland in County Clare, romance in every shade of the rainbow will be in the air this Valentine’s Weekend from 9th-11th February 2024.
+As the world’s only LGBTQ+ matchmaking festival, it’s the place to find love, friendship, or both.

 Master LGBTQ+ Matchmaker Eddie McGuinness will be on hand to pair like-minded couples.
-With 10 years of experience and mentoring by 4th generation expert Willie Daly, he’s had phenomenal success in curating the event and finding #onelove for visitors to this spectacular part of Ireland.
-Entertainment has a distinct Eurovision Song Contest pedigree, with veteran performers like Johnny Logan, Katrina (Katrina and The Waves), Paul Harrington, Niamh Kavanagh and Linda Martin setting the tone.
+With 10 years of experience and mentoring by 4th generation expert Willie Daly, he’s had phenomenal success in curating the event and finding love for visitors to this spectacular part of Ireland.

-As County Clare becomes Ireland’s #OneLove destination, with a focus on Dromoland – we have eight fabulous experiences to accompany your visit.
+As County Clare becomes Ireland’s LGBTQ+ love destination, with a focus on Dromoland – we have eight fabulous experiences to accompany your visit.

 This part of South County Clare has rolling wooded countryside with gentle slopes that can offer staggering views over the River Shannon, so it’s no coincidence that horse riding is a popular local activity.
 Castlefergus Equestrian, a family-owned stable close to Dromoland, is located by a 15-century tower house.
 Pony treks cross meadows, beneath old railway arches or alongside a river at a bespoke space.